 Application Submission and Deadlines

 The committee of the core accepts department-approved applications at any time throughout the academic year, but does not guarantee the review of applications for a particular meeting if they are received less than one week before the scheduled meeting time.
-Meeting dates for Fall semester 2013 are scheduled as follows:
+Fall 2016 meeting dates:

 • December 6